 Dehydration in Children

 Dehydration in children can be easily missed.
+Dehydration in babies in particular can be missed because of the baby's inability to communicate.
 If missed and untreated, dehydration may lead to issues associated with circulation, imbalanced electrolytes, and out of whack blood pH.
 These potential side effects of improper hydration affect us all, but children and the elderly are particularly vulnerable, with diarrhea and vomiting accounting for the deaths of 300 US children each year and 30% of deaths in infants and toddlers worldwide.

 Even minor alterations to blood’s water or electrolyte content can lead to potentially harmful consequences in children, like organ damage or death .
 Some illness put children at greater risk of dehydration: any ailment that results in a sore throat, fever, diarrhea, or vomiting is also likely to result in dehydration .
 Children are also susceptible to dehydration during or after exercise and heat waves, as they’re not always the best at independently reaching for a water bottle .

 Why are Children more Likely to Become Dehydrated?

 Dehydration in children all comes down to body size and surface area.
 The smaller you are, the greater ratio of surface area to body mass.
 For children, this means that they’re more likely to lose heat to the environment than adults in similar conditions.
 A higher surface area-to-body mass ratio is favorable when it’s hot, as it’s easier and faster for children to cool down.
 But cooling down quicker also means sweating more.
 Any benefit gained in cooling down quicker is outweighed by sweating more, and losing more fluid relative to their size than adults .

 What are the Symptoms of Dehydration in Children?

 If you’re worried your child may be dehydrated from illness, exercise, warm weather, or just everyday play, check for any of these signs:

 - Sunken looking eyes